buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 The **first time** you take this Feat, when using Graceful Weapons, you can replace only the damage given by Strength in melee attacks with half the value of Charisma or Dexterity.

-The **second time**, requirement Graceful Weapons 4, Entertain 3, you take this Feat, you can use Charisma as a damage modifier for the weapon, ignoring the damage given by Strength.
+The **second time** you take this Feat, requirement Graceful Weapons 4, Entertain 3, you can use Charisma as a damage modifier for the weapon, ignoring the damage given by Strength.

-The **third time**, requirement Graceful Weapons 7, Entertain 5, you take this Feat, you can use Dexterity or Charisma as a damage modifier for the weapon, ignoring the damage given by Strength.
+The **third time** you take this Feat, requirement Graceful Weapons 7, Entertain 5, you can use Dexterity or Charisma as a damage modifier for the weapon, ignoring the damage given by Strength.

 The second and third advantages are not cumulative.